SEARCH: Monday, February 08, 2010

 As mentioned above, people who exercise regularly have lower rates of back pain (Cox JM, et al. 1987).
 The American Academy of Family Physicians recommends "back-conditioning exercises" for persons aged 19-64 years who are at increased risk for low back injury because of past history, obesity, or inactivity.

-In a small Swedish study, patients who had had low back pain for 6 weeks or longer were treated with strength-training of the abdominal and lumbar areas, or with manual therapy (stretching, traction).
+In a small Swedish study, patients who had had low back pain for 6 weeks or longer were treated with strength-training exercise of the abdominal and lumbar areas, or with manual therapy (stretching, traction).
 Assessments at 3 months and 12 months showed that the patients who participated in strength-training improved more than the manual therapy group.
 In addition, the strength-training group required less treatment for recurrent back pain than the manual therapy group (Rassmussen-Barr E, et al. 2003).

 EXERCISE PRINCIPLES